letshack-org/containerised-torrent-box/README.md

 mv stacks /opt

 ```
-Make sure to edit each compose.yml to align with your personal setup.
+# NOTE - Make sure to edit each compose.yml environment values to align with your personal setup.

+Create the docker network the containers will use:

+`docker network create torrent_net`

 Then using a bash script like the below to bring the containers all up -